By Amy Feins

 To put it simply, you should only apply to schools for which you are “in the ballpark” academically.
 Don’t waste your time and money applying to schools because you think you have as good a shot as the next kid.
 You don’t—unless you have the grades, rigor, and scores that place you squarely in that 60–70% of the “accepted” range.
 (Unless you’re an Olympic athlete or similar, you don’t have the exceptional qualities to make up for being on the lowest end of a school’s academic requirements.)

 2. Think carefully about why this school is a fit for you before applying; it will show in your application.

-Okay, so once we have determined that you are a strong academic candidate for your school, your application really is going to be read.
+So once we have determined that you’re a strong academic candidate for your school, your application will be read.
 Thanks to applicants with low credentials, that robust pool of 2,500 files per reader is now down to 2,000.
 My region had room for about 250 admits.
 This means that my partner and I had to find—and fight for—250 students from that pile of 2,000 qualified applicants.
 They were all smart, and they all would probably be successful at our institution.
 For all intents and purposes, the college application of these students were all academically substantially the same.
 We weren’t going to quibble over who had the extra AP class or the difference between a 760 and 770 on the math section of the SAT.
 At this point, an application needed something more.